 Francis Eberle is NASBE's deputy executive director.
 Eberle joined NASBE to direct the organization’s Next Generation Science Standards project after previously leading two organizations—the National Science Teachers Association and the Maine Mathematics and Science Alliance, both focused on advocating for quality science education.
 At NASBE, he works internally with NASBE staff to build a strong portfolio of work across several disciplines.
 He has been invaluable to numerous state boards of education across the country in understanding the content, process, and implications of state education policy through one-on-one consultations, facilitating state board retreats, and managing NASBE’s popular state stipend project.
 Eberle is an educator at heart.
 For 15 years, he was a middle school science teacher and is an adjunct professor at George Mason University in Fairfax, Virginia.
 Eberle is a graduate of Boston University and University of Connecticut, where he received his bachelor’s and master’s, respectively.
 He received his Ph.D. in science education from Lesley University and attended Harvard Business School’s Executive Management Program for nonprofit management.

-Winona is a research associate at NASBE, where she works on multiple projects, with a focus on science standards and school epinephrine policies.
-Winona brings extensive research experience to NASBE and writes reports and state policy handbooks.
+Winona is a project manager at NASBE, where she manages multiple projects, with a focus on science standards, early childhood education and school epinephrine policies.
+Winona brings extensive research and management experience to NASBE and writes reports and state policy handbooks.
 Before coming to NASBE, Winona taught pre-K and worked at Save the Children and the Institute of Public Policy at George Washington University, from which she also earned a master's degree in international education policy.

 Project Director for College, Career, and Civic Readiness